Jofadodo/Digital-electronics-3/Labs/project/README.md

 ## Project objectives

-Objective of this project is to use previous experience to implement the hall sensor to measure the speed and distance on the exercise bike and to use this implementation, so the console, which we will make, will show us the results, f.e. the distance traveled, or used speed.
+Objective of this project is to use previous experience to implement the hall sensor to measure the speed and distance on the exercise bike and to use this implementation, so the simulation will show us the results, f.e. the distance traveled, or used speed.
+We want to make a switch, so when you you use it, it will show distance or speed.
+We also want to divide value of distance/speed into four seven segment displays.

 ## Hardware description

-The project is implementable on Arty A7-35T board.
+The project is implementable on Arty A7-35T board, we are using modules from previous tutorials - clock enable, cnt_up_down, driver_7segment_4digits

 **Connections of 7 Segment Display**